Update the solution - Distributed Load Testing on AWS

 Update the solution

 Updating the solution applies the latest features, security patches, and bug fixes to your deployment.
-If you have previously deployed the solution, follow this procedure to update the CloudFormation stack to the latest version.
+To update to the latest version, refer to the appropriate section based on your original deployment method: AWS Launch Wizard or AWS CloudFormation.

 Important